eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

   </div>
 </div>

+**Google scopes**

-The code to gather and display your info only runs on your machine and never by a Eusebius.Tech server; your info goes directly from Facebook servers to your browser.
+The code to gather and display your info on this page only runs on your machine and never by a Eusebius.Tech server; your info goes directly from Facebook servers to your browser.

 **Insert diagram**

-I would have added a demo for Twitter login but Twitter's API has to be via OAuth, which restricts the action from being purely client-side.
-HTML with client-side JavaScript code for the logins above are on [GitHub](https://github.com/eugenius1/social-login-demos "social-login-demos").
+I would have added a demo for Twitter login but [Twitter's API](https://dev.twitter.com/web/sign-in/implementing) requires OAuth authentication with every API request.
+This requires the use of the API secret key, which restricts the action from being purely client-side.
+HTML with client-side JavaScript code for the two logins above are on [GitHub](https://github.com/eugenius1/social-login-demos "social-login-demos").

+Thanks for reading and as always, please let me know if you spot something broken.